withastro/astro/examples/blog/src/pages/blog/markdown-style-guide.md

 layout: "../../layouts/BlogPost.astro"
 title: "Markdown Style Guide"
 description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
-publishDate: "Jul 01 2022"
+pubDate: "Jul 01 2022"
-heroImage: "/assets/placeholder-hero.jpg"
+heroImage: "/placeholder-hero.jpg"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.